mcollins-axway/axway-open-docs/content/en/docs/central/amplify_relnotes/20210131_ampc_relnotes.md

     * Discovery Agent only discovers APIs having PassThrough, API Key and Oauth security.
     * Discovery Agent cannot expose discovered APIs in multiple teams, so the organization structure on API Manager is lost in Amplify Central.
 As a result, the API provider must create the team in Amplify Platform and share the API within appropriate teams.
-    * Currently when an API is renamed on the v7 gateway the discovery agent is not able to recognize the API name change.
-This results in the API showing in Amplify Central with dual entries of both the originally discovered name and the newly changed name.
+    * Currently when an API is renamed on the API Manager the Discovery Agent is not able to recognize the API name change.
+This results in the API displaying in Amplify Central with dual entries of both the originally discovered name and the newly changed name.
     * Traceability Agent is not working in an externally managed topology deployment.

 * AWS Gateway agents: